ClimateImpactLab/dscim-epa/README.md

 # DSCIM: The Data-driven Spatial Climate Impact Model

+This repository is an implementation of DSCIM, referred to as DSCIM-EPA, for the U.S. Environmental Protection Agency’s (EPA) September 2022 draft technical report, "Report on the Social Cost of Greenhouse Gases: Estimates Incorporating Recent Scientific Advances."

-This Python library enables the calculation of sector-specific partial social cost of greenhouse gases (SC-GHG) and SCGHGs that are combined across sectors using a variety of valuation methods and assumptions.
-The main purpose of this library is to parse the monetized spatial damages from different sectors and integrate them using different options ("menu options") that encompass different decisions, such as discount levels, discount strategies, and different considerations related to economic and climate uncertainty.
+This Python library enables the calculation of sector-specific partial social cost of greenhouse gases (SC-GHG) and SC-GHGs that are combined across sectors.
+The main purpose of this library is to parse the monetized spatial damages from different sectors and integrate them into SC-GHGs for different discount levels, pulse years, and greenhouse gases.

 ## Setup